Researcher | Research Overview

 Dr. Sieberg’s research in the area of pediatric pain has included measure development, treatment outcome, and the exploration of biopsychosocial factors contributing to persistent and chronic pain.
 A major focus of her research is to identify children who demonstrate amplified Central Nervous System processing of pain-related information, and who are at elevated risk for adverse pain-related outcomes and reduced benefits of pain-reducing treatments, as well as the exploration of gene-environment interactions.
 Dr. Sieberg's research encompasses both pre-clinical and clinical models and has been funded by the Office of Faculty Development at Boston Children's Hospital, Harvard University, the Noonan Foundation, and the National Institutes of Health.
-She collaborates with colleagues in the Departments of Orthopedics and the F.M.
-Kirby Neurobiology Center at Boston Children's Hospital as well as at Brigham and Women's Hospital, Stanford University School of Medicine, and the University of Michigan.
+She collaborates with colleagues in the Departments of Orthopedics, Adolescent Medicine, and the F.M.
+Kirby Neurobiology Center at Boston Children's Hospital as well as at the Boston Center for Endometriosis, Brigham and Women's Hospital, Stanford University School of Medicine, and the University of Michigan.